Open navigation

 Social media

-Kateryna Chechulina is an English and Ukrainian qualified Counsel in the Banking & Finance practice at CMS Ukraine.
+Kateryna Chechulina is an English and Ukrainian qualified Partner in the Banking & Finance practice at CMS Ukraine.
 Having extensive experience in international banking and finance, Kateryna works on high-profile cross-border financings in the CEE and Central Asia regions.
 She advises on all aspects of financings, including complex transaction structuring, and acts both for lenders and borrowers.
 Kateryna focuses on trade & commodity finance, acquisition, corporate and project finance in various sectors, including agribusiness, energy, infrastructure, TMT.
 Kateryna also covers sustainable and green finance and investments and ESG compliance.
 Kateryna advises on banking regulatory issues, cross-border debt restructuring & insolvency, NPLs, M&A in the financial sector, PPP, insurance, all types of financial services, as well as municipal finance.

 Kateryna has unparalleled experience in capital markets, having advised on unique capital market transactions, including between global financial institutions and central banks.
 Not only does Kateryna support clients in entering Ukrainian capital markets and starting trading in Ukrainian fixed income and structured products, but she also contributes to the development of the model of a sustainable and profitable trade and post-trade infrastructure in Ukraine, working on its feasibility study in the NEXT-UA project.
 She also advises clients on trading in derivatives (including based on standard documentation such as ISDA and GMRA) and has worked on developing licensing terms for the CCPs, regulations on clearing activities and requirements for contractual arrangements between CCPs and trading venues.